 As an existing and loyal customer, you may either enjoy offers from your provider or could be on the verge of getting discounts and offers.
 When porting a number, you’ll lose out on these.

 You’re used to the connectivity of your current provider.
 You know where the signal strength may be strong or weak.
 With a new network provider, you won’t know the quality of the signal strength at home, work or in your locality.

-While porting a number is a relatively effortless option, getting a second line for your business makes better sense.
+While porting a number is a relatively effortless option, getting a second phone number makes better sense.
 You’ll have a dedicated number for your business contacts, customers, and staff.
-You’ll also get extra features like call queuing, voicemail and auto-reply features with a second line app.
+You’ll also get extra features like call queuing, voicemail and auto-reply features with a second-line app.